epwalsh/obsidian.nvim/README.md

   -- Optional, configure additional syntax highlighting / extmarks. ui = {
-    enable = true,  -- set to false to disable all additional syntax features tick = 200,  -- update rate in milliseconds
-    -- Define how various check-boxes are displayed checkboxes = {
+    enable = true,  -- set to false to disable all additional syntax features update_debounce = 200,  -- update delay after a text change (in milliseconds) -- Define how various check-boxes are displayed checkboxes = {
       -- NOTE: the 'char' value has to be a single character, and the highlight groups are defined below.